ss1611/CS220-AU-portfolio-1/README.md

 - 13/11/21 - Started my essay on word, however the introduction is too long therefore i may have to cut it down and do a new draft.
 Sitting on around 400 words at the moment.
 - 18/11/21 - Completed part of my essay and sent to Krisztian waiting feedback at the moment.
 - 25/11/21 - Received feedback from Krisztian about my essay.
-- 30/11/21 - Completed feedback on essay and have made significant progress.
+- 30/11/21 - Completed feedback on essay with first V&R map.
 <br>

 ## TODO

-### By week 8
+### By week 9
 - Complete draft of essay.
 - Get some feedback on my essay.
 - Add references at the end of essay.
 - Complete one page of the website.

-## by week 9
+## by week 10
 - Nearly complete website.
-- Complete draft of essay, get more feedback.
+- Complete next draft of essay, get more feedback.
 - Add images, videos to website.

 <br>